 You also need to buy access to an online course offered by Sapling Learning.
-And you can buy access to Sapling plus the eText.
-The cost is \$36 (and access to two Sapling courses is \$54).
+The cost is \$42 (and access to two Sapling courses is \$64).
 I'll inform you when the course is activated, which will be very soon.